Scattering from compact objects: Debye series and Regge-Debye poles: Introduction

 In this paper, we extend the CAM program by introducing an exact Debye-series expansion of the compact-body $S$-matrix, in the spirit of Debye expansions in Mie scattering~\cite{Nussenzveig:2006}.
-To our knowledge, this work provides the first application of a Regge--Debye decomposition to wave scattering by compact objects in general relativity.
+To our knowledge, this work provides the first application of a Regge-Debye decomposition to wave scattering by compact objects in general relativity.
 This expansion separates direct surface reflection from the sequence of contributions involving transmission into the interior and subsequent propagation.
-It admits a trajectory interpretation in which the leading term represents reflection at the surface, while higher-order terms correspond to waves that re-emerge after successive surface--center--surface traversals.
+It admits a trajectory interpretation in which the leading term represents reflection at the surface, while higher-order terms correspond to waves that reemerge after successive surface-center-surface traversals.
 We then develop CAM representations \emph{order by order} in the Debye series.
-This yields a refined pole classification in terms of \emph{Regge--Debye} families associated with the surface matching condition and with the interior regularity condition, and it clarifies how each family contributes to specific Debye orders and observable scattering features.
+This yields a refined pole classification in terms of \emph{Regge-Debye} families associated with the surface matching condition and with the interior regularity condition, and it clarifies how each family contributes to specific Debye orders and observable scattering features.

-Implementing the formalism for representative neutron-star-like and ultracompact configurations, we find that the neutron-star-like regime ($R\gtrsim 3M$) displays a genuine interplay between Regge--Debye pole sums and non-pole contributions, whereas in the ultracompact regime ($R<3M$) the Debye amplitudes are overwhelmingly dominated by pole contributions over the angular ranges considered here, with non-pole terms providing at most small-angle corrections.
-More generally, the Debye--CAM formulation makes it possible to relate prominent angular structures of the scattering cross section to distinct physical mechanisms by separating exactly the surface-associated and interior-associated pole content.
-In particular, for neutron-star-like compactness at high frequency, we show that the rainbow-like enhancement already appears at the first interior-transmission order and is primarily associated with the Regge--Debye pole family linked to the interior regularity condition.
+Implementing the formalism for representative neutron star-like and ultracompact configurations, we find that the neutron star-like regime ($R\gtrsim 3M$) displays a genuine interplay between Regge-Debye pole sums and nonpole contributions, whereas in the ultracompact regime ($R<3M$) the Debye amplitudes are overwhelmingly dominated by pole contributions over the angular ranges considered here, with nonpole terms providing at most small-angle corrections.
+More generally, the Debye-CAM formulation makes it possible to relate prominent angular structures of the scattering cross section to distinct physical mechanisms by separating exactly the surface-associated and interior-associated pole content.
+In particular, for neutron star-like compactness at high frequency, we show that the rainbow-like enhancement already appears at the first interior-transmission order and is primarily associated with the Regge-Debye pole family linked to the interior regularity condition.